 Second, I noticed several distractions outside.
 The street was busy with passing cars and people traveling to one destination or another.
 My son (who loves cars) watched every vehicle until it was out of sight.
 Every time a car passed by, the singing was drowned out by the road noise.
 These distractions quickly cut off any connection I had with the worship inside.

 Third, I saw the faces of the people in the cars.
 Even though worship was taking place and there was beautiful singing to be heard, not one person looked over at the building or heard the praises being sung.
-Car after car simply drove on by.
-The faces I saw described people who were focused on their lives, their plans, their destinations, and people who were uninterested in worship.
+Car after car simply drove on by, ignorant of this place of worship.
+The faces I saw told of people who were focused on their lives, their plans, and their destinations.
 These people were locked away in their cars, blocked out from God, and likely engulfed by the world.
-It was sad to see people so near to a place of worship and yet so far from God.
-While it’s possible not all the people I saw were lost souls, their actions and attitudes certainly pointed in that direction.
+It was sad to see people so near to a place that teaches the truth about God and yet seemingly so far from accepting that truth.
+While it’s entirely possible not all the people I saw were lost souls, their actions and attitudes certainly pointed in that direction.

-Seeing all of this outside brought me to this conclusion: It is a tremendous blessing to worship with the saints.
+Seeing all of this outside brought me to this conclusion: It is a tremendous blessing to be able to worship with the saints.
 We have no fear of persecution or punishment for our actions.
 We can open the windows and let our singing be heard by all.
-There are tremendous bonds and connections with those we worship with.
+Anyone can find where we will be and the exact times we will be there.
+Also, there are tremendous bonds and connections with those we worship with.
 When we worship, we can shut ourselves out from the world and surround ourselves in worship (Romans 12:2).
 While worshipping, we can put all distractions aside and focus on the Lord (Luke 10:38-42).

 Worshipping the Lord is so wonderful!
 This is why it’s so disheartening to see people pass by who don’t know about this blessing.
-This is also why it is so horrifying to think of some who have experienced this privilege yet choose to skip out anyway.
+This is also why it is so horrifying to think of those who DO know of this privilege yet choose to skip out anyway.